maxadamo/scripting-pot/otp-vpn/README.md

 1. you have GNOME:

-    search for an icon starting with `Jump VPN`: there is "Jump VPN Stats", "Jump VPN OFF"
+    search for an icon starting with `Jump VPN`: there is "Jump VPN", "Jump VPN Stats", "Jump VPN OFF"

 2. you don't have GNOME: